 How To Find Content Ideas

-Of all the challenges facing small businesses when trying to use social media for marketing, one big question that I regularly get asked is “what shall I use?”
-Finding good quality subject matter to share with your online audience can take up so much of your time you’ll decide that it’s just not worth doing.
+Of the challenges facing small businesses when trying to use social media for marketing, one big question that I regularly get asked is “what do I use?”
+Finding good quality subject matter to share with your online audience can take up so much of your time you may decide that it’s just not worth doing.

-Add into the mix that you need to update your social media regularly AND you need to vary your content for different social channels and you’ll start to lose the will.
+Add into the mix that you need to update your social media regularly AND you need to vary your content for different social channels and you could start to lose the will.

 Social media works for a huge amount of small businesses – so how do they find relevant content on a regular basis to share with their followers?